beeware/briefcase/docs/reference/platforms/iOS/xcode.rst

 Briefcase's app template will process binary wheels to satisfy this requirement.
 However, it will only process binary content that is executable at runtime.
-Some packages (``numpy`` is one notable example) are known to distribute additional executable files, such as statically linked ``.a`` libraries, in their wheel content.
+Some packages (NumPy is one notable example) are known to distribute additional executable files, such as statically linked ``.a`` libraries, in their wheel content.
 These files are not usable at runtime, and Briefcase will not process them.
 If they're present in an app bundle at time of submission to the App Store, your app will not pass app validation, raising errors like:

     Error: Validation failed Invalid bundle structure.
 The ``.../libsomething.a`` binary file is not permitted.
 Your app cannot contain standalone executables or libraries,